GitCryptoDevOps/prompt-hub/README.md

 1. Go to the "Settings" section.
 2. Use the "Export Database" button to download a JSON file of your current database.
 3. Use the "Import Database" button to restore a database from a JSON file.

+### LLM Management

+1. Navigate to the "LLMs" section from the navigation bar.
+2. Add and configure different Large Language Models (LLMs) used within the application.
+3. Update or remove LLMs as necessary.

+## Chrome Extension

+The `chrome-extension` directory contains a Chrome extension related to PromptHub. **Please note that the Chrome extension is currently not operational**.
+If you are interested in using or developing the extension, you may need to resolve issues related to Content Security Policy (CSP) and other configuration settings.

 ## Contributing